Tax-Efficient Investing: What It Means and Why It Matters

 A high-turnover fund buys and sells its underlying holdings frequently.
 Every time the manager sells a holding at a profit, it can create a taxable event for shareholders in taxable accounts.
 Actively managed funds often have higher turnover than index funds.

-This does not mean active management is always the wrong choice.
-But placement matters.
+That doesn’t mean active management is always the wrong choice.
+From a tax planning perspective, placement matters.
 Holding a high-turnover fund inside a tax-deferred account like a 401(k) or IRA eliminates the annual tax drag because gains are not recognized until withdrawal.

 How Do Interest and Dividends Affect Your Taxes?